chinifabio/masters-of-renaissance/README.md

 - [Final UML](//Da aggiugere)

 ### JavaDoc
-This is the documentation of most of the classes and methods implemented.
+This is the documentation of all of the classes and methods implemented.
 You can consult it at:: [Javadoc](//Da aggiungere)

 ### Coverage report
-Numerous tests have been performed using Junit, you can consult the coverage report at the following link:: [Report](//Da aggiungere)
+Numerous tests have been performed using JUnit, you can consult the coverage report at the following link:: [Report](//Da aggiungere)

 ### Plugins and Libraries